 So what could be behind the continued uncertainty about call costs to 0800 numbers from mobiles?

 - Not enough publicity surrounding the original Ofcom “UK Calling” campaign.

 - Lack of ongoing publicity about the cost of 0800 calls (this forum post about the ending of the information campaign shows how some people are surprised the campaign has ended already).

-- Not enough being done by mobile operators to publicize their call rates to 0800 numbers.
+- Not enough is being done by mobile operators to publicize their call rates to 0800 numbers.

 What more could be done to inform consumers about mobile operator charges for calling 0800 numbers?

-One idea would be to reactivate the original UKCalling.info website and conduct a fresh campaign, one year on from the original announcement on 1st July 2015.
+One idea would be to reactivate the original UKCalling.info website and conduct a fresh campaign one year after the original announcement on 1st July 2015.
 Only, this time around, mobile operators should play a greater role in promoting information about freephone call costs.
 They could do this through a dedicated text and/or email marketing campaign, backed up by a clear, unequivocal pricing page on their website.
-This should be made clear for new customers in particular and a quarterly campaign sent to refresh people’s memories so people don’t have to search on Google to find answers to their questions.
+This should be made clear for new customers in particular, and a quarterly campaign should be sent to refresh people’s memories so people don’t have to search on Google to find answers to their questions.

 Whatever is done, it’s clear that confusion still surrounds the whole area of 0800 number call costs from mobile phones.
 Studies have shown that businesses, charities and other organisations that use Freephone 0800 numbers get significantly more calls than they would use traditional landline numbers.
 If Ofcom and mobile operators ran a joint campaign promoting the fact that mobile phone calls to 0800 numbers are free, there would be even more incentive for businesses to get an 0800 number for inbound calls.